Research

 Working Papers

 During the COVID-19 pandemic, policymakers at all levels implemented social distancing policies to limit the spread of the virus.
-These policies have direct and indirect effects on the labor market.
-However, the political implications of social distancing policies have not been explored thoroughly.
-We analyzed the effect of state-level emergency declarations (indirect impact) and business closure orders (direct impact) on hourly employment, wages, and work substitution using two unique datasets: hourly employee information for over one million U.S. small businesses and cell phone location data.
-Our results show that the policies significantly reduced the number of employees, weekly hours worked, and percentage of weekly wages in a company.
-Interestingly, political affiliation played a significant role, with Republican-leaning counties showing higher work rates and less social distancing.
-Despite potential endogeneity issues, our findings imply that social distancing policies impact labor market outcomes, and that political beliefs influence compliance with health policies.
+These policies have direct and indirect effects on the labor market, which have not been thoroughly explored.
+Our analysis used a unique dataset of hourly employee information for over one million U.S. small businesses to examine the impact of state-level emergency declarations and business closure orders on hourly employment, wages, and hours worked.
+Our results show that these policies significantly reduced the number of employees, weekly hours worked, and percentage of weekly wages in a company.
+Additionally, we found that the longer social distancing policies were implemented, the fewer workers in small businesses engaged in voluntary stay-at-home behavior.
+Interestingly, our findings highlight that Republican-leaning counties show no difference in compliance based on the political affiliation of the state governor.
+The results suggest that the average level of political mismatch affects outcomes, and how blue or red a county is, does not matter.
+Despite potential endogeneity issues, our findings imply that social distancing policies impact labor market outcomes and that political beliefs influence compliance with health policies.
 Public policies are required to increase employment and protect small businesses from exiting the market.

 Paper in Progress